The Injured Workers' Advocate

 employer and the employee suffer the economic and financial consequences.

-For over 10 years, CIW has been teaching, educating, training, informing, and showing injured
+For over 9 years, CIW has been teaching, educating, training, informing, and showing

-employees how to make informed decisions as they navigate the complex workers’ compensa-
+injuredemployees how to make informed decisions as they navigate the complex workers’

-tion system in order to preserve their workers’ compensation benefits with the help of their
+compensation system in order to preserve their workers’ compensation benefits with the help

-healthcare provider and attorney or ombudsman as they safely and timely return to work.
+of their healthcare provider and attorney or ombudsman as they safely and timely return to

-CIW is an IRS 501(c)(3) teaching and educational non-profit corporation.
+CIW is an IRS 501(c)(3) educational and training non-profit corporation.
 CIW does not assist or represent an

 Compensation does not provide "brown bag sessions" or any type of live training to educate injured workers, as

-and educate injured worker so they will not become victims of the system that is supposed to help them.
+workers so they will not become victims within a system that is supposed to help them.